Home

 .Solar power is Quiet.
 No moving parts except for a cooling fan on the inverter.
 Neighbors will like the fact there is no noise.

 3. No gasoline or diesel fuel required.
 Operating Costs, ZERO.
 You will still have power long after the neighbors generators run out of gas.
 In any emergency, fuel is always hard to get, ask anyone who has been in one.
-This makes our Solar Generators great for not only emergencies, but also for long term use, camping, boating, and off grid use.
+This makes our Solar systems great for not only emergencies, but also for long term use, camping, boating, and off grid use.

 4. Expandable.
 The money you spend today is not wasted if you want to expand your system.
 You can add more solar panels, more batteries, and larger inverters for even more power and run times.
 Thus giving you more flexibility and savings in the future.